Skip to main content

 Career path and progression

-With experience and continuous professional development you could become a heritage project manager, a senior inspector or heritage consultant.
+With experience and professional development, you could become a heritage project manager, historical building manager, a senior inspector or heritage consultant.

-To get promotion you may need to relocate to a new area or move between organisations in the public and private sector.
+You may need to relocate to a new area or move between organisations to get promotions.

 Current opportunities